collegeimprovements/dotfiles_old/README.md

 # Dotfiles

-* This files currently assumes username as `arpit`. i.e. `whoami` returns arpit.
+* This files currently assumes username as `arpit`. i.e. `whoami` returns arpit. # Update: Most of the hard-coded things have been removed now.

-  At few places we have used $HOME and at some place we have used `/Users/arpit` in settings.
+* At few places we have used $HOME and at some place we have used `/Users/arpit` in settings.

 * All `macos` related files are in `$HOME/macos` folder.

   * `Brewfile` contains all the `homebrew` package.